- Born in Victoria, British Columbia, Canada

 These artifacts of my societies usually have a hierarchical nature.
 The first complete community that I created was called Homefires wherein I had a temple, four power generators (social bishops) and a residential community that within itself had its own hierarchical or status related statement.

 Many times my works are initiated by what materials I have at hand.
 I tend to collect and recycle materials that show up in my studio and start playing with them.
-I find this more satisfying that creating something that I have designed in advance.
+I find this more satisfying than creating something that I have designed in advance.
 Although what I have always believed is that art is better serviced when it evolves from the process not an idea.
 Or at least when an idea is allowed to evolve as it progresses.

 I’m always pleasantly surprised when something evolves to a place wherein I want to say thank you to my muse, subconscious or whatever gives me a sense of discovery upon seeing something realized.
-I open feel like a prospector searching for gold, doing lot of mock ups before I actually see something I like.
+I openly feel like a prospector searching for gold, doing lot of mock ups before I actually see something I like.

 In my current work, on the primitive side, I have again created a temple, a book (every society seems to have one), pages of the book, relics contained in reliquaries, and trees and forests.
 There are a number of vessels and an assortment of “tools” in this case spears and a protractor.
 The spears propping up objects intended as personal trophies of fetishes.